dougbutner/web-4/README.md

 **Biometric secrets** are akin to any cryptographic secret key, they are a hash of information.
 The information hashed in a biometric secret comes from a person's biometric expression.
 In today's biometric space, static images are most commonly used for things like fingerprint and facial recognition, and geometry is the means to compare this data.

 Biometric secrets generated from static images are not secure, as static images can be faked.
 [2] Video offers a better solution to this problem, as it is harder to fake, can include audio, and lets developers create a whole new set of algorithms based on a changing stream of data.
-Facetec is one company using video in this way.
+[Facetec](https://www.facetec.com/) is one company using video for biometric verification.

 ### What is used to generate a biosecret?
 This stream of data (video + audio biometric expression) could be a user doing a series of hand gestures, singing a part of a song, speaking a phrase, speaking a phrase in different voices, clapping, making a series of facial expressions or movements, or anything else one can imagine.